CartoDB/documentation/app/content/react/library-reference/redux.md

 #### setTokenAndUserInfoAsync

-Action to set the userInfo in the redux store, once there is a valid token (and set them both into state).
+Action to set the userInfo in the redux store, once there is a valid token (and set them both in state).

 - **Input**: